 — Summer Lee (@SummerForPA) November 9, 2022

-It was progressives that ensured the new Republican majority would be a slim one at best.
-Candidates like Summer Lee in the 12th District, who became the first Black woman from PA elected to congress, making history two years ago by becoming the first Black woman elected to the state House in the same region, took the steam out of Republicans take over in the House.
+The slim majority eked out by Republicans was largely due to progressives.
+Candidates like Summer Lee in the 12th District, who became the first Black woman from PA elected to congress (after making history two years ago by becoming the first Black woman elected to the state House in the same region) deflated the Republicans’ plans for a sweeping takeover.

-If they pull off this hat trick and take control of the state house, Philly state Rep. Joanna McClinton would become the first Black woman House Speaker in Pennsylvania history.
-It would also mean fewer bills that need to be vetoed by newly elected Gov. Josh Shapiro, and it would stop state GOP attempts to amend the Constitution like SB 106.
+If they take control of the state house, Philly state Rep. Joanna McClinton would become the first Black woman House Speaker in Pennsylvania history.